Few-body Bose gases in low dimensions -- a laboratory for quantum dynamics: Exact solutions

-To understand the nature and solutions of the Lieb-Liniger model for interacting bosons, it is instructive to consider its simplest application, namely the two-particle problem \citep{pethick2002}.
-In this context, Eq.~\eqref{coordBA} is given, in the region $0<x_1<x_2<L$ as $\psi(x_1,x_2)=A_{12} e^{ik_1 x_1} e^{ik_2 x_2}+A_{21} e^{ik_1 x_2} e^{ik_2 x_1}$.
+where $\hbar=m=1$ is assumed.
+The interaction strength is determined by the parameter $c$, which characterizes the repulsive ($c>0$) and attractive ($c<0$) regimes.
+The proposed Bethe ansatz wave function in this simple example reads \citep{eckle2019models}:

+where we sum over permutations of the {\it quasimomenta} $k_1$ and $k_2$, restricted to the region where $x_1<x_2$.
+Due to the bosonic symmetry of the wave function, it is enough to consider this domain only, since the amplitudes in the other region are the same.
 Assuming contact interactions leads to a relation for the coefficients $A_{12}$ and $A_{21}$ of the form